CSCfi/csc-user-guide/docs/cloud/rahti2/tutorials/4cat.md

 As you can see this `docker-compose.yml` file is a [YAML](https://en.wikipedia.org/wiki/YAML) file with two main sections: `services` and `volumes`.
 There are 3 `services` and 4 `volumes`.
 In Kubernetes this will mean 3 `Deployments` and 4 `PersistentVolumeClaim`s (PVC).
 The most important fields of a service are:

 - `image` is the image that docker will need to pull and run for every service.
-In our case, we have two different images, the `postgres` image (a well known database) and the `4cat_fi`.
+In our case, we have two different images, the `postgres` image (a well known database) and the `4cat_fi` one. `Frontend` and `backend` use the same image, but have a different command/entry point.
 As docker compose is working we know that both images exists and can be pulled with no issue.
 - `environment` and `env_file` define the environment variables that will configure the services.
 For example `POSTGRES_PASSWORD` is used to pass the password to the database.
 - `volumes` is where we tell docker which volumes we need to be attached to the service and in which folder they need to be mounted.
 - `ports` tells us the public ports, the internal ports, and the mapping between themselves.
 The notation is `<external_port>:<internal_port>`.
 - `entrypoint` and `command` are the commands to be executed when the image is launched.
-Postgres does not have either due to the fact that the image has already a `command`/`entrypoint`.
+Postgres does not have either due to the fact that we will use the default `command`/`entrypoint` defined in the image.

 The volumes section is simpler and only contains a list of names.
-A "docker compose volume" is a normal docker volume and does not include a size, because it will be using the local disk, and the size will be the limit of the local disk.
+A docker compose "volume" is a normal docker volume and does not include a size.
+This is because it will be using the local disk, and the size will be the limit of the local disk itself.
 Volumes in Kubernetes do have a size and we will need to account for that when we do the conversion.

 The `.env` file has the default values to properly deploy the application.
 Like `PUBLIC_PORT` that is set to `80`.